Skip to Main Content

 The first of these is to pay close attention to the type of item you are requesting.
 For example, many libraries will not be able to loan brand new books.
 Often there is a period of time where these books are only available to their patrons, ensuring they have the first opportunity to access them.
 These books will often have "new" within their call number.
 E-books, special collections materials, reference items, and articles from e-journals are also generally not available to be loaned in SEAL.

-It is also important to note the availability of an item in the ILL form drop-down menu and only select materials that are listed as available.
-It is also a good idea to double-check the status of an item in a library's individual catalog before placing a request.
+It is also important to note the availability of an item in the request screen and only select materials that are listed as available.
+It is a good idea to double-check the status of an item in a library's individual catalog before placing a request.
 This can give you additional information on the current status of the item.

 SEAL has several status options for borrowed and lent items.
 These updates can be accessed in your borrowing and lending request histories under the column that says action.
 For borrowers, these options include: canceling requests, receiving items, requesting a renewal, and returning items.
-On the lender side, you can fill requests, edit the due dates, approve renewals, and check an item in.
+On the lender side, you can fill requests, edit due dates, approve renewals, and check an item in.
 Other than indicating whether or not you can fill a request, status updates are not mandatory.
 They are an additional and optional way to track ILL items in SEAL.
+Check out this chart for detailed descriptions of each status option.

 You can request a renewal directly in SEAL.
-First click on My Account on the SEAL homepage.
-Choose the option SEE ALL REQUESTS PLACED BY YOUR LIBRARY.
+First click on User Profile on the SEAL homepage.
+Choose the option Borrowing under Request status on the left-hand side of the screen.
 Your requests will display chronologically.
 You can scroll to find your specific request or search in the ILL# bar using the number that was assigned to your request.
-Click the option Request a Renew.
+Click the option Request a Renewal.
 Note: this option will only appear once you have updated an item’s status to received.

 You can also request a renewal by emailing the lending library directly, using their contact information from the SEAL directory.
 Only renew an item for your patron once you have received confirmation from the lending library.